jsiegenthaler/homebridge-samsungtvht/README.md

 * Volume Up
 * Volume Down (triple-press for Mute)

-REMOTE CONTROL DOUBLE-TAP AND TRIPLE-TAP ARE VERY MUCH WORK IN PROGRESS.
-TRIPLE-TAP IS EXPERIMENTAL.

 ## Accessory Supported Functions
+### Power
+You can turn the device power on via HDMI-CEC, and off remote control commands.
+Power state is shown by pinging the device.

 ### Inputs
-WORK IN PROGRESS
-The plugin cannot read the current source, it can only send the SOURCE or HDMI commands.
-Two inputs are provided for each command, to allow you to send another SOURCE or another HDMI command as required.
+You can configure up to 20 inputs in the plugin config.
+The inputs can send any key code.
+Note that the plugin cannot currently read the current TV or HT source, it can only send the key codes.
-* SOURCE, NEXT SOURCE - same as the SOURCE button on the TV remote.
-Each press cycles to the next source.
-* HDMI, NEXT HDMI - same as the HDMI button on the TV remote.
-Each press cycles to the next HDMI source.

-NOTE:
-Currently the plugin only knows the remote key comand for the TV SOURCE button.
-Unfortunately, I do not know the remote command for the Home Theater SOURCE button.
-If you know the command, please let me know.

 ### View TV Settings
-The Accessory settings icon command **View TV Settings** will open the TV of Home Theater's menu.
+The Accessory settings icon command **View TV Settings** will open the TV or Home Theater's menu.

 ## Configuration
 Add a new platform to the platforms section of your homebridge `config.json`.